Guysteeleperkins/mental-health-gsp/README.md

 <img src="assets/screenshots/index.png" alt="index.html page HTML validator screenshot showing no erros">
 <img src="assets/screenshots/stress.png" alt="index.html page HTML validator screenshot showing no erros">
 <img src="assets/screenshots/resources.png" alt="index.html page HTML validator screenshot showing no erros">
-For the warnings on my CSS I did not change any code as in a walkthrough video from the LMS in code-instutute these items were included.
+For the warnings on my CSS I did not change any code as in a walkthrough video from the LMS content, from Code Instutute, were not fixedd.

 ### Lighthouse
 First Performance: BAD